Shell Commands

 - E.g., say you create a file

-Find & Replace in Multiple Files
+Find & Replace across multiple files

-grep -rl "old_string" . | xargs sed -i 's/old_string/new_string/g'
+grep -rl "target_string" . | xargs sed -i 's/target_string/new_string/g'

 What is happening:

-grep -rl: search recursively, and only print the files that contain “old_string” xargs: take the output of the grep command and make it the input of the next command (ie, the sed command) sed -i ‘s/old_string/new_string/g’: search and replace, within each file, old_string by new_string
+xargs: take the output of the grep command and make it the input of the next command (ie, the sed command)

-Less - Exclude Lines from View
+less - Exclude Lines from View

-Once your file is open in `less` (or `journalctl`) press the following keys:
+Once your file is open in less (or journalctl) press the following keys:

-Ampersand opens the pattern matching mode, exclamation mark tells `less` to exclude the following part, and then you enter your search term.
+Ampersand opens the pattern matching mode, exclamation mark tells less to exclude the

-Sort - sort
+sort

 sorts alphabetically, use -n flag for numeric sorting.

--u only return unique lines
+# Sort using only unique lines

--c provide ‘count’ for how many times lines occur
+-uonly return unique lines-donly return duplicated lines-cprovide ‘count’ for how many times lines occur

 Processes